Computer Spec Information

 i7 = 6-7 years use and $600-$700

-As long as you are enrolled at Viterbo University, you can take advantage of FREE Microsoft Office for your personal devices!
-That includes the newest version of Word, Excel, PowerPoint, etc and is called Microsoft 365 Apps for Enterprise, and is part of the school email account which is on Office 365.
+All Students enrolled at Viterbo University can take advantage of FREE Microsoft Office for personal computers!
+That includes the newest version of Word, Excel, PowerPoint, etc. and is called Microsoft 365 Apps for Enterprise.
+This feature is part of the school email account which is located on Office 365 (when you sign in to your email account, located under Apps is an install-option, or if a trial is already installed on a new computer, simply open Word, and sign in with your Viterbo Email, and you are fully licensed)!
 This works for Mac and PC.
 NOT Chrome Books.
-We advise against a Chrome Book for college work.
+We advise against a Chrome Book for college work, as you cannot install Microsoft Office on them.

 Viterbo does have a discount with Dell.
 We are not advocating that you must get a Dell, but use the Dell site as a “starting point” on price… and compare.
 The best advice is to first go to a technology-store that sells laptops… and physical interact with the devices… pick them up… test if you like the feel and the weight, etc….
 Then note the price… and compare with the Dell Site to be sure you aren’t getting hijacked for what you are getting (note the three items above on this comparison between brands/price).
 Regardless of brand, they should be similar on those specs/prices.